bridge-codes/bridge-mongo/README.md

 # Bridge-Mongo

 A fully typed mongodb ORM, based on mongoose.
-The project is under active development
+The project is under active development.

 <h2> <img src="/img/question2.svg" height="20" /> What is Bridge-Mongo? </h2>

 Bridge-Mongo is meant to be a type-safe ORM built on top of Mongoose.
-The main focus is be to provide a synthax as close as possible to mongoose, while providing full type-safety and auto-completion throughout all operations.
+The main focus is to provide a synthax as close as possible to mongoose, while providing full type-safety and auto-completion throughout all operations.

 <img src="/img/bridge-mongo-gif.gif" />